willkoehler/opsworks-rails/README.md

 # Package and Publish

-Package and publish to a cookbook branch that can be used on OpsWorks
+Package and publish to a cookbook branch that can be used on OpsWorks.
+This also updates dependencies (i.e. opsworks_ruby) to the latest versions.

     ./publish